Estimate Time13 min

 EverSafe sends suspicious activity alerts, including warnings for unusual withdrawals, missing deposits, odd charges, changes in spending patterns, and much more.

-You might pick 3 or 4 people to get alerts.
-With both of these services, the people who are allowed access to the financial documents can be friends, a family lawyer, or biological family members.
-If privacy is a stumbling block, the service can be set up in a way where you don't have to reveal amounts you hold in accounts.
-Monthly fees range from $7.49 for up to 5 financial accounts to $22.99 for unlimited accounts and monthly credit reports.
+Consider choosing a couple of family member to receive alerts.
+With both of these services, people who are allowed access to the financial documents can be friends, a family lawyer, or biological family members.
+If privacy is a stumbling block, the services can be set up in a way where you don't have to reveal amounts held within the accounts.
+Monthly fees range from $7.49 for up to 5 financial accounts to $22.99 for unlimited accounts, and monthly credit reports.
 (Fidelity customers receive a discount.)

 Conner set up a FidSafe box for his father.
-"Dad's bank, credit card, and investment account numbers, and the passwords, and his renter's and automobile insurance policy and long-term care policy are stored there," he says.
-In addition to his father and his stepmother, Conner, his sister, and his stepmother's daughter have access to the virtual vault.
+"Dad's bank, credit card, and investment account numbers, the passwords, his renter's and automobile insurance policy, and long-term care policy are stored there," he says.
+In addition, his sister and stepsister have access to the virtual vault.

 10. Schedule family financial meetings